 , Metropolitan Area Planning Council

 Confirmed SpeakerRalph Willmer, FAICP, NCICS, is a Principal Planner with the Metropolitan Area Planning Council (MAPC), the regional planning agency serving the people who live and work in the 101 cities and towns of Metropolitan Boston.
 He has extensive experience in municipal planning that focuses on the preparation of community master plans, open space and recreation plans, housing production plans, and the drafting of zoning codes.
 His understanding of planning and zoning issues provides him with the expertise necessary to assist municipalities and drive the planning and implementation process.
 He has been a member of the American Institute of Certified Planners (AICP) since 1993, and in 2010 was inducted to the AICP College of Fellows in recognition of the significant contributions he has made to planning, the profession, and society.
 He served as the Massachusetts Chapter President and as a member of the National Board of Directors of APA.
+He is the Chair of the Citizen Planner Training Collaborative (CPTC), which was created to train Planning and Zoning Board members, and he also leads workshop for CPTC.
 In addition, Mr. Willmer holds a certificate from the National Charrette Institute as a NCI Charrette System planner.
 He won numerous awards for his work from the American Planning Association (APA) and its chapters.
 Mr. Willmer received his B.S. in Environmental and Resources Management from the State University of New York College of Environmental Science and Forestry in Syracuse, NY and his M.A. in Urban and Environmental Policy from Tufts University in Medford, MA.